-Here, we have compiled a list of our current top 10 neuromarketing books focusing on consumer behavior, decision-making and the subconscious mind.
-The authors include some of the most influential neuroscientists and marketers in the world, and their combined knowledge will give you an extensive insight into the growing field of neuromarketing.
+Here, we have compiled a list of our current top 10 neuromarketing books focusing on consumer behavior, decision-making, and the subconscious mind.
+The authors include some of the most influential neuromarketers in the world, and their combined knowledge will give you a better understanding of what really goes on in our minds and brains when making purchasing decisions.

 1. Brainfluence: 100 Ways to Persuade and Convince Consumers with Neuromarketing